Verifrax/VERIFRAX/examples/real-world-certificate/README.md

 ## Use Case

-This example demonstrates:
+This example demonstrates (educational only):

-1. **Complete Evidence Package** - All files needed for independent verification
+1. **Example Evidence Package** - Example files for learning (not real evidence)
-2. **Real Certificate** - Actual VERIFRAX-issued certificate (not mock)
+2. **Example Certificate** - Example VERIFRAX certificate format (not real certificate)
 3. **Independent Verification** - Can be verified without VERIFRAX infrastructure
-4. **Court-Grade Evidence** - Suitable for legal submission
+4. **Educational Purpose** - For learning only, not real evidence

+## Independent Verifiability

+This example demonstrates independent verifiability.
+Certificate can be verified without VERIFRAX infrastructure.

 ---

-## Legal Admissibility
+## Independent Verifiability

-This package is legally admissible when:
+This package is independently verifiable when:

 1. All file hashes match `SHA256SUMS`
 2. Reference verifier confirms `VALID` status
 3. All required files are present

 **No VERIFRAX involvement required.**

+**Note:** VERIFRAX provides deterministic computation only.
+Legal admissibility is external to VERIFRAX.

 ---